hackoregon/data-science-pet-containers/README.md

 ### Using automatic database restores

-When the `postgis` service first starts, it initializes the database.
+When the `postgis` service first starts, it initializes the database cluster.
 After that, it looks in a directory called `/docker-entrypoint-initdb.d/` and restores any `.sql` or `sql.gz` files it finds.
 Then it looks for `.sh` scripts and runs them.
 We use this to restore databases automatically at startup.